 1. Do One Thing at a Time.

-As it turns out, by focusing our 100% attention to that 1 task as opposed to dividing our attention to multiple tasks, we are able to better ensure that we exert our very best effort into that particular task hence we are able to produce better results than if we had been taking on other tasks at the same time.
+By focusing our 100% attention to that 1 task as opposed to dividing our attention to multiple tasks, we’re able to better ensure that we exert our very best effort into that particular task.
+This makes it possible for us to produce better results than if we had been taking on other tasks at the same time.

 2. Get Rid of Distractions

 When we’re at work, it can be a challenge to focus on getting things done when there are so many distractions at the office, to begin with.

 In addition to having colleagues, clients, visitors etc. constantly around us during business hours, we are also faced with the distractions of our gadgets.

 While we may not be able to shut out the people around us, we can minimize the distracting effects of our gadgets.